Bandung Regency: Transport

 Transport to the Bandung Regency mainly is from Bandung.
 No major bus terminals, train stations or airports are located in the region.
-Traditional transport arrangements such as the delman horse passenger carriages are found in such places as the Banjaran Sub- district.
+Traditional transport arrangements such as the Delman horse passenger carriages are found in such places as the Banjaran District.

 Nagreg Ring Road

-To ease traffic jams in the Nagreg hill area close to Bandung, in 2011 the government completed part of the Nagreg ring road (5.4 km in length, 10 degrees in steepness, with a 400 meters semi-tunnel) at a cost of Rp.90 billion (around $US 10.6 million).
+To ease traffic jams in the Nagreg hill area close to Bandung, in 2011 the government completed part of the Nagreg ring road (5.4 km in length, 10 degrees in steepness, with a 400 metres semi-tunnel) at a cost of Rp.90 billion (around $US 10.6 million).
 The ring road will serve vehicles from travelling from south to north and can be used during Eid ul-Fitr 2011.
 Traffic from north to south will still use the old road.